kach/nearley/README.md

 strings.
 In nearley, you define a nonterminal by giving its name and its expansions.

+Strings are the *terminals*, which match those string literals (specified as JSON-compatible strings).

 The following grammar matches a number, a plus sign, and another number (anything from a `#` to the end of a line is ignored as a comment):